e-gov/eIDAS-SpecificProxyService-Test/README.md

 | connector.truststore.file | tls-truststore.p12  | TLS truststore. |
 | connector.truststore.password | changeit  | TLS truststore password. |

-## Execute tests
+## Execute tests and generate report

 1. To run the tests execute:

 `./mvnw clean test`

-2. Results are present in:
+2. To check the results:

 a) Surefire plugin generates reports in ../target/surefire-reports folder.

-b) For a comprehensive test Allure is required ([instructions for download.](https://docs.qameta.io/allure/#_installing_a_commandline)).
+b) For a comprehensive report, Allure is required ([instructions for download.](https://docs.qameta.io/allure/#_installing_a_commandline)).
 To generate the report execute:

 `allure serve .../eidas-connector-test/allure-results/`

-##To see Allure report after running tests in IntelliJ
+## To see Allure report after running tests in IntelliJ

-Configure correct Allure results directory in IntelliJ in order to view Allure report when running tests from IntelliJ `Run-> Edit configurations-> Templates-> JUnit-> VM Options: -ea -Dallure.results.directory=$ProjectFileDir$/target/allure-results`
+Configure correct Allure results directory in IntelliJ in order to view Allure report when running tests from IntelliJ

+`Run-> Edit configurations-> Templates-> JUnit-> VM Options: -ea -Dallure.results.directory=$ProjectFileDir$/target/allure-results`

 And delete all existing run configurations